TIny-Hacker/TI-Planet-Riddles-2021/README.md

 I'm mostly using this to document changes easily, and also to make my own comments so that I know what is going on in the code.

 Look in the descriptions of each commit for more information and sometimes the clue of that day from TI-Planet.

+This will not work on PC/Mac because the dependencies are calculator-specific.